Civale wins 10th, Indians deal O's 18th straight road loss - WHIZ News

 César Hernández had a two-run triple and Ramírez had two hits and scored twice for the Indians, who moved a season-best nine games over .500.
 Cleveland seized control 6-3 in the third inning by scoring five runs off Keegan Akin (0-2).

-The Orioles matched the eighth-longest road losing streak in major league history and are approaching the record of 22, shared by the 1943 Philadelphia Athletics and 1963 New York Mets.
-Arizona has lost 21 straight road games heading into its Wednesday night game against San Francisco.
+The Orioles tied the eighth-longest road losing streak in major league history and are approaching the record of 22, shared by the 1943 Philadelphia Athletics and 1963 New York Mets and matched by Arizona on Wednesday night in a 13-7 loss to San Francisco.

 “We had 12 hits and scored seven runs, but we just had one bad inning,” Baltimore manager Brandon Hyde said.
 “Sometimes, that’s the way it happens.
 We came back and answered, but not enough.”